vidarsko/ComFiT/docs/ClassBaseSystem.md

 fig1 = plt.fig()
 fig2 = mlab.fig()
 ```

-One level under, we find `axes` handles in the case of `matplotlib`, or `scene` handles in the calse of `mayavi`.
+In matplotlib, one level under, we find `axes` handle.
-A `matplotlib` figure can contain multiply different `axes` as in several subplots, and a `mayavi` figure can in principle contain many `scenes`, but for practical purposes, only one scene is used per `mayavi` figure.
+A `matplotlib` figure can contain multiply different `axes` as in several subplots.
-Therefore, there is no need to use the `scene` handle an only a figure object will be used for the mayavi library.
+In `mayavi`, there is no such option, at least in ComFiT, to have several subplots.
 The `axes` object is made as follows

 ```python